About the Data

 The student's results from ACCESS for ELLs exam, if any.

 Overall ELP Level Progress graphs the student's overall composite scores for each year/grade of testing.
+Student Growth Percentile shows the student's overall scale scores for all years with the growth percentile from year to year (beginning with the 2016-17 school year).
 The ACCESS Proficiency Level Summary shows a crosstab of proficiency levels by tested subject and student grade level/school year beginning with 2006-07.
 These data do not include results for students that were assessed using the Alternate ACCESS for ELLs.
 The ACCESS for ELLs Detail Results lists all the available test results of every ACCESS test the student has taken since 2006-07 by school year, grade level, test subject and content standard.
 Raw scores are not provided after 2014-15.

 The ACT Aspire exam is administered to all students in grades 9 and 10 beginning in 2014-15.
 The exam was administered in both the fall (grade 9 only) and spring (grades 9 and 10) of 2014-15 and only the spring thereafter.